 The Source of all righteousness

 A Day of Reckoning looms, when our true condition will be known and everything that hides in the darkness will be brought to light.
 But perhaps we can avoid judgement by embarking on a program of self-help?
 Or by praising and worshipping, fasting and praying, attending church and performing acts of service?
 Can any of these activities make us righteous on the inside?
 Can we, by our own effort, make ourselves good enough for God’s flawlessly righteous presence?
-The Bible is clear: certainly not.
+The Bible is clear: certainly not (Ephesians 2:8-9; see also Galatians 2:21).
 When our lives are held up to the pure light of God’s morality, our professed ‘righteousness’ is exposed as a sham.
 We can make ourselves outwardly impressive, but our hearts are still blemished and blotchy.
 We have plunged into an unrighteous abyss out of which we are powerless to climb.
 As the days of our lives relentlessly tick down, the shadow of Judgement Day draws ever closer.
 It will surely claim each of us.

 Unless the Bible’s whole message is true.
-Not just the ‘bad’ news that, in our natural selves, we are sinners unworthy of God’s pure presence; also the Good News (Gospel) that God, acting through his eternal Son, Jesus Christ, has poured out his mercy upon us.
-Though Jesus was righteous in himself—the only human being ever to be so—he became our unrighteousness and crucified it in his own body, killing it off forever.
+Not just the ‘bad’ news that, in our natural selves, we are sinners unworthy of God’s pure presence; also the Good News (Gospel) that God, acting through His eternal Son, Jesus Christ, has poured out His mercy upon us.
+Though Jesus was righteous in Himself—the only human being ever to be so—He became our unrighteousness and crucified it in His own body, killing it off forever.

-Faith, by which we are at one with Jesus, is created in us by means of his very own presence, the Holy Spirit.
+Faith, by which we are at one with Jesus, is created in us by means of His very own presence, the Holy Spirit.
 With God’s consecrated inner Self flourishing within our inner self, we are righteous through and through.
 We don’t always feel righteous, of course, because in this life we struggle with sin and can find ourselves drifting away from God.
-Soon enough, though, God gently awakens us to our malaise and we are moved to renew our relationship with him.
-As we spend regular time in his care and seek his freely-available forgiveness, his presence within us becomes stronger and we can feel our righteousness returning.
-Even when we let go of God, he continues to hold on to us.
+Soon enough, though, God gently awakens us to our malaise and we are moved to renew our relationship with Him.
+As we spend regular time in His care and seek His freely-available forgiveness, His presence within us becomes stronger and we can feel our righteousness returning.
+Even when we let go of God, He continues to hold on to us.
 Sin is temporal, but our eternally righteous identity in Christ is assured.

 So, let’s throw away our self-serving definitions of righteousness.
 Let’s open our eyes to our ideological blind spots, exercise care when expressing our opinion, and shun any earthly crowns that we may have presumed we were wearing.
-Instead, let’s seek God’s righteousness by humbly keeping company with his eternal Son.
+Instead, let’s seek God’s righteousness by humbly keeping company with His eternal Son.
 If we remain in close relationship with Jesus, the ultimate righteousness that we can never earn is ours as a free gift.
 Gone is any requirement to be righteous enough for God.
-Now we have the joy of showing the world who God is by performing righteous acts in his name.
+Now we have the joy of showing the world who God is by performing righteous acts in His name.